 This course engages students in national cybersecurity and information systems security problems.
 Students will learn how to apply research techniques, think clearly about these issues, formulate and analyze potential solutions, and communicate their results.
 Working in small groups under the mentorship of technical clients from government and industry, each student will formulate, carry out, and present original research on current cybersecurity and information assurance problems of interest to the nation.
-Support for this course is provided in part by the National Science Foundation under grant #1344369.
-As part of the award, this course will be run in a synchronized distance fashion, coordinating some activities with our partner schools (Purdue University, Carnegie-Mellon University, Dakota State University, Iowa State University, University of Alabama at Huntsville, University of Texas–Dallas, and University of Texas–San Antonio) and our technical clients.
+This course will be run in a synchronized distance fashion, coordinating some activities with our partner schools and our technical clients.

 Each student must have the ability, background, and motivation to carry out original research in cybersecurity and information assurance.
-Students may come from computer science, computer engineering, or any related technical field (e.g., electrical engineering, information systems, math).
+Students may come from computer science, computer engineering, or any related technical field such as electrical engineering, information systems, math.
 Students are expected to have a good background in computer science and some knowledge of computer security.
 Each student is expected to bring significant expertise, interest, and experience in at least one relevant technical area.

-The main deliverables are a written technical report and an oral presentation describing the team’s new and significant findings (similar in form and length to those from technical research conferences such as USENIX Security).
+The main deliverables are a written technical report and an oral presentation describing the team’s new and significant findings.
+These are to be similar in form and length to those from technical research conferences such as USENIX Security.
 The teams and technical mentors may agree on other deliverables as well.
 Each student is expected to participate actively in class.

-Students are allowed and encouraged (but not required) to work in groups (of up to at most five members).
+Students are allowed and encouraged but not required to work in groups of up to at most four members.
 Typically, everyone in a group will receive the same grade.

 By the end of the course, students will be expected to: